yourdevkalki/arbitrum-vibekit/typescript/mcp-tools/README.md

 2. Within this folder, add a `src` directory and create an `index.ts` file for your tool definitions.
 For reference, `emberai-mcp/src/index.ts` is a template file that demonstrates the folder structure.

-3. Copy the `.env.example` file to `.env` and fill in any required configuration variables.
+3. Ceate the `.env.example` and `.env` files containing the necessary configuration variables needed for your SDK or API that you are converting to MCP tools.

 4. Install the necessarry packages: